-4.7 Factors influencing choice of premises
+4.5 Factors influencing choice of premises

-- 4.7.1 Agents' feedback confirmed the key specification requirements for offices remain similar from that previously reported in the ELS (2018); with businesses seeking locations within or around existing office clusters, with good access to parking and flexibility to accommodate changing requirements.
+4.5.1 Agents' feedback confirmed the key specification requirements for offices remain similar from that previously reported in the ELS; with businesses seeking locations within or around existing office clusters, with good access to parking and flexibility to accommodate changing requirements.
 New office space needs to have built in flexibility to accommodate a company's changing needs and changes in technology.
 Specification levels are important as generally the higher the specification the lower the ongoing maintenance costs are.
 Green credentials are factors that are becoming more important but usually compromised in Guernsey due to the lack of choice.
-Agents did highlight the changing nature of the workforce, with increasing numbers working from home and potential requirements changing to reduce space with different set ups.
+Agents did highlight the changing nature of the workforce, with a proportion of the workforce working from home and potential requirements changing to reduce space with differing set ups.
 Recent and planned refurbishments are changing the internal layout of premises with greater focus on staff areas and facilities for their health and wellbeing.
 Technology is also changing the physical requirements for office accommodation.
-There is less requirement for physical storage, translating to requiring less space.
-The majority of accountancy firms are going wireless now and therefore will no longer require raised access flooring for data cabling. - 4.7.2 Covid 19 highlights the potential change to future requirements.
-For example the need to accommodate social distancing within the office moving forward and also a potential move away from hot desking.
-The impact of Covid 19 and future potential pandemics is likely to have a lasting impact on the choice of premises for the future. - 4.7.3 Feedback from the agents and research indicates primary offices achieving rents in excess of £35 per sq.ft, secondary offices achieving £25 to £35 per sq.ft. and tertiary offices below £25 per sq.ft.
+There is less requirement for physical storage, translating to requiring less space and with facilitation of wireless technology there is often no longer a requirement for raised access flooring for data cabling.

+- 4.5.2 Covid 19 highlights the potential change to future requirements.
+For example, the need to accommodate social distancing within the office moving forward and also a potential move away from hot desking.
+The impact of Covid 19 and future potential pandemics is likely to have a lasting impact on the choice of premises for the future. - 4.5.3 Feedback from the agents and research indicates primary offices achieving rents in excess of £35 per sq.ft, secondary offices achieving £25 to £35 per sq.ft. and tertiary offices below £25 per sq.ft.
 As agreed under the office quality audit (2020), price encapsulates and acts as a marker for all the factors influencing office requirements.
 Achieving higher rents than Jersey is considered to be due to a lack of choice in the market and also the higher cost of development in Guernsey meaning landlords must achieve certain levels for developments or refurbishments to be viable.
 Agents highlighted that changing market conditions have placed increasing pressure on the viability of office developments.
-For example the length of lease terms has markedly reduced from 21 years to 10-15 years.
-Break clauses are coming earlier as a consequence around the 6 year point, placing pressure to demonstrate a return on the project within this shorter timeframe.
-Tenants' expectations for greater rent free periods and seeking fit out costs to be capitalised is all placing increase pressure on viability.
+For example, the length of lease terms has markedly reduced from 21 years to 10-15 years.
+Break clauses are coming earlier as a consequence around the 6-year point, placing pressure to demonstrate a return on the project within this shorter timeframe.
+Tenants' expectations for greater rent-free periods and seeking fit out costs to be capitalised is all placing increase pressure on viability.
 There is a divergence between what tenants are wanting and what landlords can provide.

-4.8 Trends in office based employment
+4.6 Trends in office-based employment